MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Proposed Method

 where $g$ is the actual cost from the start to the current node, and $h$ is the estimated cost from the current node to the goal. $h_\mathrm{add}$ is calculated as follows:

 Here, $h_\mathrm{evac}$ estimates the cost of evacuating an obstructing agent by calculating its distance to the nearest empty vertex using \eqref{eq:manhattan_distance}.
 If the estimate is accurate and the obstructing agents are evacuated by the time the target agent arrives, $h_\mathrm{add}$ is $0$.
 Otherwise, the waiting time is incorporated into $h_\mathrm{add}$.
-These computations are based on the initial positions; however, the empty vertices may move through the evacuation of the obstructing agents.
+These computations are based on the initial positions; however, the set of empty vertices may change as obstructing agents are evacuated.

 The proposed heuristic $h+h_\mathrm{add}$ is neither admissible nor consistent in general.
 When $h_\mathrm{add}=0$, it reduces to the standard admissible distance estimate.
 In other cases, it may overestimate the true evacuation cost, and its value can change nonmonotonically between neighboring states.
-Thus, the heuristic is introduced as a practical cost estimator that reflects the additional effort of relocating obstructing agents in high-density environments, rather than as a guarantee of optimality.
+Thus, the heuristic serves as a practical cost estimator that reflects the additional effort of relocating obstructing agents in high‑density environments, rather than a guarantee of optimality.